U.S. Department of State Seal

 Email: klacs@state.gov

-To enter Malaysia, your passport must be valid for at least six months beyond the date of your arrival in Malaysia.
+To enter Malaysia, your passport must be valid for at least six months beyond the date of your arrival.
 You must have at least one blank page for the entry stamp.
-Permission to enter and remain in Malaysia is under the authority of the Malaysian Immigration Department.
-Visit the websites of the Embassy of Malaysia in Washington D.C. and the Malaysian Immigration Department for more information.
+The Malaysian Immigration Department grants permission to enter and remain in the country.
+Visit the websites of the Embassy of Malaysia in Washington D.C. or the Malaysian Immigration Department for more information.
+You do not need a Malaysian visa if you are coming for business or tourism for 90 days or less.

-Effective January 1, 2024, the Malaysian Immigration Department requires all travelers to complete the Malaysian Digital Arrival Card (MDAC).
+Upon arrival, all travelers must complete the Malaysian Digital Arrival Card (MDAC).
 Permanent residents of Malaysia, long term-pass holders, and diplomatic and official passport holders are exempt from this requirement.

 For the latest information, travelers should review the Malaysian Immigration website.
 You can submit an online inquiry form or contact the Malaysian Government call center (MyGCC) at +60 3-8000-8000.
-If you are outside of Malaysia, you should contact the nearest Malaysian embassy or consulate if you have questions about Malaysian entry and exit requirements.
+If you are outside of Malaysia, contact the nearest Malaysian embassy or consulate for visa questions.

-U.S.-Israeli Dual Nationals: The Malaysian government does not maintain diplomatic relations with Israel, and Immigration officials have denied entry to U.S.-Israeli dual nationals who have presented their Israeli passports to show exit stamps from their last destination point of departure.
+U.S.-Israeli Dual Nationals: Malaysia does not have diplomatic relations with Israel.
+U.S.-Israeli dual nationals have reported problems at Malaysian border control when showing their Israeli passports.
 U.S.-Israeli dual nationals should use their U.S. passports to depart the last country on their itinerary prior to arriving in Malaysia.

 Visit the Embassy of Malaysia website for the most current visa information.